umbraco/UmbracoDocs/Getting-Started/Manuals/Editor/Working-with-Content/Rich-Text-Editor.md

 4. Click ***OK*** to finish.
 5. You will see a small anchor icon where you previously had the editor cursor.

-To delete the anchor, simply select it and then press your delete key.
+To delete the anchor, select it and then press your delete key.

 ![anchorDialogue.jpg](images/anchorDialogue.jpg)